Sonatala Upazila

 Sonatala Upazila (সোনাতলা উপজেলা) is an upazila of Bogra District in the Division of Rajshahi, Bangladesh.

-Sonatala Thana was established in 1981 and was converted into an upazila in 1984.
+Sonatala Thana was established in 1981 from Sariakandi Thana and was converted into an upazila in 1984.
 It is named after its administrative center, the town of Sonatala.

 Geography

 Sonatala Upazila has a total area of 156.75 sqkm.
 It borders Rangpur Division to the north, Sariakandi Upazila to the east and south, Gabtali Upazila to the south and west, and Shibganj Upazila, Bogra to the west.